ndevcode/ndevcode.github.io/_posts/2023-06-29-c++-print-array-post.md

 ```

 std::ostream_iterator<T>(std::cout," , ") is an iterator that writes elements
 to the end of std::cout.
-The " , " is the optional delimiter that is written
+The " , " is the optional delimiter that is printed
 after each element of the array is written.
 Note, that in this approach I
 iterate till the last but one element of the array and then print the last
 element standalone.